 Not everyone who applies for benefits will receive them.
 If your claim was denied, you can take further action by appealing the VA’s decision with the help of an accredited VA disability lawyer.

 Unfortunately, it is very common to receive a VA disability denial.
-There are several reasons why the VA may deny your varicose vein claim.
+There are several reasons why you may have received a denial from Veteran Affairs for your varicose veins claim.

 If you received a denial, you have the right to file a VA disability appeal.
 At VetLaw, our lawyers can help you with an appeal even if we didn’t complete your initial application.